- Sector Improvement

 Theater in New England is an overwhelmingly cisgender experience, and the world is rapidly moving forward.
 Transgender and non-binary artists exist and are ready to work!
-It is necessary that we all do our part to include them, when television and film are already making strides that leave theater in the dust.
+It is necessary that we all do our part to include them and to create space for gender diverse theater.

 There are lots of ways you can foster gender diversity in your theatre.
 It may feel like a big task and you may have some rewiring of your own thinking to do, but there are simple changes you can make right now to support transgender and non-binary artists.